-Several provisions of the bill (sections 1, 12, 13, 16 and 17) would be conditioned on the availability of appropriations for their specific purposes.
-These provisions include: equipment and resource grants to emergency responders; first class cities ability to opt-in to the rail crossing safety inspection program; requirements for local emergency planning of hazardous materials; UTC rulemaking on private crossings; and Ecology undertaking a vessel traffic risk assessment for Columbia River.
+Several provisions of the bill (sec.
+1, 12, 13, 16 and 17) would be conditioned on the availability of appropriations for their specific purposes.
+These provisions include: equipment and resource grants to emergency responders; first class cities ability to opt-in to the rail crossing safety inspection program; requirements for local emergency planning of hazardous materials; UTC rulemaking on private crossings; Ecology convening a panel to evaluate and assess vessel traffic management and safety within the Columbia River.
 There would be no changes in estimated expenditures as a result of the provisions being conditioned.